jmikola/jmikola.github.io_tmp/_posts/2014-05-05-fios-actiontec.md

 revealed in plain text.
 And if you're curious, the button itself is nothing more than a bit jQuery that fills in the actual key from a `js_passcode` variable defined in the page source.
-I'm a bit curious if a creative encryption key could be used to exploit an XSS vulnerability, but not enough to actually test it out.
+I'm a bit curious if a creative encryption key could be used to exploit an <abbr title="Cross-site scripting">XSS</abbr>
+vulnerability, but not enough to actually test it out.

 It's obvious that Verizon intended this as some sort of convenience for their customers (likely the type prone to writing their passwords on a post-it note),